The short version:

-Born in Oakland, CA on September 20th, 1969, Ezra Barany began his writing career winning Honorable Mention for his haiku in 6th grade.
+Born in Oakland, California on September 20th, 1969, Ezra Barany began his writing career winning Honorable Mention for his haiku in 6th grade.
 Ezra was later inspired by his high school crush and wrote his first song during his sophomore year, “The Prettiest Girl.”
 His junior year was quite prolific, and with the assistance of Eric Mittler he recorded his first album, Alley Blues.
 Ezra continued to write lyrics and songs in his junior year but didn’t record his second album, Silent Lover, until his senior year.
 He also got a poem and short story published in the high school arts zine.
 Ezra received Honors in English for his work in the high school creative writing class.

 After high school, Ezra went to California State University Northridge to study classical composition in September 1987.
 While there, he joined a creative writing group, Blood and Ink, which published more of his fiction in its zine.

 From 1995 to 1996, he lived in Israel with his sister while learning Hebrew.
 During his stay, he kept a journal that ended up being over 700 typed pages.
 Ezra then returned to Oakland where he took up odd jobs through a temp agency, and during the evenings sang with the Sacred and Profane Chorus.
 The Sacred and Profane, conducted by Susan Swerdlow, Ezra’s high school music teacher, performed his arrangement of Maoz Tzur, a traditional Hebrew melody.